kratisto/docs/pages/public_cloud/ai_machine_learning/cli_13_howto_app_token_cli/guide.en-us.md

 ### Use the app token

-If your token has a role `read` and you wish to acces the `job_url` or if it is an `operator` token and you wish to use the AI Training API simply add the following header to your HTTP requests:
+If your token has a role `read` and you wish to access the `job_url` or if it is an `operator` token and you wish to use the AI Training API simply add the following header to your HTTP requests:

 ``` {.console}
 -H 'Authorization: Bearer <token>'